 As soon as we confirm your online donation made by credit card, you will receive the License Plate Certificate by email.
 Most likely, you will receive an email from CCF the same day you make your donation.
+Before contacting the CCF to troubleshoot, please check your spam filter to make sure the certificate did not get caught.
 If you make a donation by check, we can email you the certificate when we receive the check.

 Yes, you can personalize these plates for an added fee.
 More information is available on the Division of Motor Vehicles website.

 Passenger cars, trucks that do not exceed 16,000 pounds empty weight, noncommercial or recreational vehicles, motor homes and motorcycles.
 If you vehicle is registered as a bus than it does not qualify for a Project C License Plate.

 No, you can get your new Project C license plates at any time.
 You may wish to check with your local county Vehicle Title and Registration office to see whether they will charge you pro-rated registration fees if you renew before your current registration expires.